Nosmoht/ansible-module-oracle/README.md

 For all modules the following parameters must be passed.
 On of either __oracle_sid__ and __oralce_service__ must be passed but not both. __oracle_pass__ can be omitted if defined in environment variable __ORACLE_PASS__.
 To connect as SYSDBA or SYSOPER set __oracle_mode__ to the corresponding value, omit for normal connection.

+As [cx_Oracle] is required one should use local action to avoid the installation of cx_Oracle on all database systems.

 ```yaml
 oracle_host: <hostname or ip of database>